SCHEDULE YOUR FREE CASE REVIEW

 What Is the Average Settlement for Wrongful Termination in California?

 The average settlement for wrongful termination in California is not always the same.
 It depends on the details of the case, like lost wages, mental distress, and how the company behaved.
-There are many things that affect the final amount awarded, such as the strength of the evidence, the types of laws that were broken (discrimination, retaliation, etc.), and whether the case goes to trial or is settled before it goes to court.
+There are many things that affect the final amount awarded, such as the strength of the evidence, the types of laws that were broken, such as discrimination, retaliation, etc., and whether the case goes to trial or is settled before it goes to court.

 What Qualifies for Wrongful Termination in California?